Building

 The architects

-The plans give each residence the full footprint of a floor — three bedrooms, three and a half bathrooms, a wine cellar, double secure parking — with a deep waterfront balcony running the length of the harbour elevation.
-The interiors are by the same studio, in the same controlled palette: a continuous architectural decision from street kerb to the inside of every cupboard.
+The plans give each residence the full footprint of a floor: three bedrooms, three and a half bathrooms, a wine cellar, double secure parking.
+A deep waterfront balcony runs the length of the harbour elevation.

 A peninsula category of its own